Sheila K. McCullagh: Biography

-McCullagh was born in Surrey, and during her 'teens the family moved to Woodside House, just outside Felmersham on the road to Chellington.
-She wrote A Survey of the Parish of Felmersham in the year 1939-1940, over 120 pages handwritten on lined paper.
-It included samples of aggregate taken from the river and pressed flowers and crops collected from the land.
+McCullagh was born in Surrey.
+During her teens the family moved to Woodside House, just outside Felmersham on the road to Chellington.
+She wrote A Survey of the Parish of Felmersham in the year 1939-1940: it included samples of aggregate taken from the river and pressed flowers and crops collected from the land.

 Her work was first published in the 1950s, when she was working as a lecturer at Leeds University.
 From 1958 to 1963 she taught at a teacher's college in London, Ontario before taking up writing full time.
-She went on to write many children's fantasy and educational books, the Puddle Lane series being among the most popular and successful.
+She went on to write many children's fantasy and educational books, including the Puddle Lane series.
 A television adaptation of the book series starred and featured original music by Neil Innes.

-McCullagh spent many years lecturing in Canada and travelled to most corners of the globe, including travel to the Antarctic with Keith Shackleton and Peter Scott.
-She was also a devout Anglican.
+McCullagh spent many years lecturing in Canada and travelled widely, including to the Antarctic with Keith Shackleton and Peter Scott.
+She was a devout Anglican.

 During her career she wrote over 300 titles.
 In 2006 she signed a deal with the publisher Mercury Junior to bring her books back into print.

-After many years in Cornwall and then retirement in Bath, where she lived with her partner Lois for 20 years, McCullagh moved to a care facility in Wiltshire.
-Her health had been in decline for some years.
+In later life she moved to Cornwall and then Bath, where she lived with her partner Lois for 20 years.
 She died on 7 July 2014 in Bradford-on-Avon, Wiltshire, aged 93.